Sikh Bengal Lancers

 The Sikh unit consists of Perry Miniatures figures from their Sudan range, except for the Bugler – who has been converted from a Castaway Arts Muslim Bengal Lancer figure by modifying the top of his turban.
 The figures are not yet finished, as in addition to the pennants and base modelling they still require varnishing and then a matt coat to remove any sheen or gloss…

 The second unit is Muslim Bengal Lancers – and again the Perry Miniatures figures from the Sudan range are used, plus an Officer from the Foundry Indian Mutiny range, and a Castaway Arts Indian Officer/NCO.
-The 9 Muslim lancer figures are not yet complete – so here is just the completed command team to give an idea of the colours for the turbans and such…
+The 9 Muslim lancer figures are not yet complete – so pictured below is just the completed command team to give an idea of the colours for the turbans and such…

 The units are intended to more or less represent the: